- Home

 How checkpoint inhibitors work

 The white blood cells known as lymphocytes are an important part of the immune system.
-There are two main types of lymphocytes – T-cells and B-cells.
-They travel throughout the body looking for germs and abnormal cells and work together to destroy them.
+There are 2 main types of lymphocytes – T-cells and B-cells.
+They travel through the body looking for germs and abnormal cells and work together to destroy them.

 Checkpoint inhibitors help T-cells to recognise and attack cancer.
 The table below gives a simplified explanation of this process.